 - Pain and suffering

-If your loved on was killed as a result of the defective auto part, you can file a wrongful death lawsuit, and make a claim for punitive damages, instead.
-Wrongful death lawsuits and product liability lawsuits generally have a two-year statute of limitations, so it’s important to contact an Alabama injury lawyer right away if you think you have a claim.
+If your loved one was killed due to a defective auto part, you can file a wrongful death lawsuit and make a claim for punitive damages instead.
+Wrongful death and product liability lawsuits generally have a two-year statute of limitations, so you must contact an Alabama injury lawyer immediately if you think you have a claim.

-Your rights are protected in Alabama, not only under our civil statutes for injury claims, but also under our “lemon law” statutes.
-This is true whether you file an individual lawsuit or as part of a class.
-At Mezrano Law Firm, we help serious injury victims seek the justice they deserve, and the compensation they need, in order to start the healing process.
+Your rights are protected in Alabama under our civil statutes for injury claims and our “lemon law” statutes.
+Whether you file an individual lawsuit or as part of a class, this is true.
+At Mezrano Law Firm, we help serious injury victims seek the justice they deserve and the compensation they need to start the healing process.

-Mezrano Law Firm is proud to represent Alabama injury victims in their quest for justice.
-If you drive or lease a 2016-2018 Chevy Malibu, you could be entitled to compensation for any injuries you sustained, and any costs you incurred replacing a defective electronic throttle/pedal sensor system.
-To learn more about making a claim, or to find out if you are eligible to join a class action, please call 205-206-6300 or fill out our contact form.
+Mezrano Law Firm proudly represents Alabama injury victims in their quest for justice.
+Suppose you drive or lease a 2016-2018 Chevy Malibu.
+In that case, you could be entitled to compensation for any injuries and costs you incurred replacing a defective electronic throttle/pedal sensor system.
+To learn more about making a claim or to find out if you are eligible to join a class action, please call 205-850-2133 or fill out our contact form.
 Mezrano Law Firm maintains offices in Birmingham, Mobile, Montgomery, Florence, Gadsden, and Tuscaloosa.